Join a Peer Group!

 This peer groups serves teaching artists as well as practicing artists working as educators in museums, schools, and other cultural organizations.
 In this group, we will address the challenges of balancing work as an artist with teaching responsibilities, share strategies for engaging students with all types of experience making art, and discuss other issues at the intersection of contemporary art and informal education.
 You need not be teaching directly from an art practice to share your experiences with the group.
 We will have diverse monthly meeting that will include: lively discussions, guest speakers, studio shares, and field trips.
 Come to the Artist/Educators peer group and connect with your fellow artist educators.

-For more information please contact Vera Sheehan, Artist/Educators Peer Group Coordinator.
+For more information please contact Vera Sheehan, (Virtual) Artist/Educators Peer Group Coordinator.

-This peer group is open to all museum professionals who coordinate internship or docent or volunteer programs in any professional capacity.
-Working with docents, interns, and volunteers can present its own challenges, uniquely different from the supervision of paid employees.
-Join us for investigations and discussions to bring together docent, intern, and volunteer supervisors from various museums and cultural institutions across New York City to learn from each other, share resources and ideas.
+Working with docents and volunteers can present its own challenges, uniquely different to the supervision of paid employees.
+This peer group seeks to bring together docent and volunteer supervisors from various museums and cultural institutions across New York City to learn from each other, share resources and ideas.

-For more information please contact Barbara Cohen Stratyner, Docent, Interns, and Volunteer Mentors and Supervisors.
+For more information please contact Barbara Cohen-Straytner, Docent, Intern, and Volunteer Supervisors Peer Group Coordinator.

 Join the Early Childhood Peer Group to exchange ideas about audience development, program evaluation, pedagogy, professional development, programs for early childhood, family audiences, and more.